pmndrs/react-nil/readme.md

 #### Clearly nothing to see here, moving on ... :)

 Step back a moment and think about how hard managing side effects and async tasks in Node is.
-In React on this other hand this is inbuilt, you mark and pack away effects into useEffect, memoize via useMemo, there is Suspense to orchestrate async ops, context to communicate data.
+In React on the other hand all of this comes inbuilt and trivial to manage: you pack away side-effects into useEffect, memoize tasks via useMemo, there is Suspense to orchestrate async ops, context to communicate data, optional concurrency to maintain fast response.
 And of course — the entire React eco system is available: Redux, Recoil, GraphQl, whatever you need.

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry